-One of the biggest keys to succeeding with AdWords is to understand your quality score and make it as high as you possibly can.
+One of the biggest keys to succeeding with Google Ads is to understand your quality score and make it as high as you possibly can.

 In this post, I’m going to show you exactly how to do that.

-Once you understand your quality scores, you will have a much greater chance at profiting with PPC and AdWords.
+Once you understand your quality scores, you will have a much greater chance of profiting with PPC and Google Ads.

-4 Reasons a high AdWords quality score makes you money
+4 Reasons a high Google Ads quality score makes you money

 Before we get into some specific tactics that you can use to improve your quality score, it’s really important to slow down and understand what your quality score is in the first place.

-With AdWords, the ads are ordered based on their “Ad rank.”
+With Google Ads, the ads are ordered based on their “Ad rank.”